Year-round to the airport: More buses link Palma with the island's interior

 Well connected year-round: Airport buses now run in winter, too

 If you stand at Palma airport in the morning, you know the mosaic of sleepy tourists, suitcases and workers who need to be at early shifts.
-From this Saturday, waiting becomes more predictable: the intercity lines that connect the airport with places like Calvià, Inca, Manacor, Alcúdia, Llucmajor and Campos now operate daily even in the off-season.
+From this Saturday, waiting becomes more predictable: the intercity lines that connect the airport with places like Calvià, Inca, Manacor, Alcúdia, Llucmajor and Campos now operate daily even in the off-season, as announced in Airport buses run in winter for the first time — how to reach the holiday resorts cheaply.

 More services, more flexibility